Manebot/audio/README.md

 This is the official audio plugin for my multi-platform chatbot, Manebot.
 This plugin provides audio support for plugins such as Teamspeak and Discord, and acts as a foundation for the Music plugin and its associated plugins.

+This is simply an API, and doesn't play music tracks on its own.
+To see the dependency that does, check out `music`: https://github.com/Manevolent/manebot-music

 ## Concepts

 <img src="https://github.com/Manevolent/manebot-audio/raw/master/pipeline.png">